 Spotify has no built-in assistant as such, but can be controlled with Alexa or Google Assistant - so you can simply ask for the music you want "on Spotify" and it will play.

 Both Amazon Music Unlimited and Spotify offer offline playback.
 Amazon offers it as standard but you can only download songs from Spotify if you subscribe to the Premium tier.

 Amazon Music Unlimited vs Spotify: Which is best?

 If you already have an Amazon Prime membership and you've bought an Echo speaker or Echo Dot, paying just £3.99 a month makes it incredibly worthwhile if you just want playback on your Echo - certainly cheaper than paying for a full Spotify subscription.
 And the cheaper price for Prime members mean Amazon Music Unlimited is a no-brainer if you already have a Prime membership.

 But if you aren't within the Amazon ecosystem already then Spotify is our pick.
 Spotify is available almost everywhere and offers a free tier.
-It's worth noting that while the free tier still lets you listen to Spotify's entire 30 million strong music catalogue, it does come with some limitations on where and how you can play you music, restricting downloads and so on.
+It's worth noting that while the free tier still lets you listen to Spotify's entire music catalogue, it does come with some limitations on where and how you can play you music, restricting downloads and so on.

-But Spotify's service is incredibly easy to use, it sounds good and it has some incredibly useful music discovery features.
+It helps that Spotify is incredibly easy to use, sounds good and has some incredibly useful music discovery features.
 We also rate Spotify Connect - it's the best system if you have a range of different speaker types.
-Spotify is a flexible and integrated solution, available on most platforms - including Amazon's own devices - making it our preferred option.

 Also why not check out these Spotify tips and tricks